pridkett/oxtail/README.md

 Note: this project is almost entirely vibe coded after I got annoyed with lnav.

-Highlog is a terminal user interface application for viewing logs.
+Oxtail is a terminal user interface application for viewing logs.
 It uses [ratatui](https://github.com/ratatui-org/ratatui) for rendering and supports both keyboard and mouse input for scrolling through logs.

 ## Features